 Make sure your child can recognise their own name because you’re going to have labelled all their clothes and belongings with it!
 Not essential but really handy.

 ORGANISE SOME PLAYDATES

 If they get the opportunity for a playdate with some of their classmates before school it can really help.
 It also gives you a support base of other parents whose children are starting school for the first time.

-Have a conversation with the other mums while your child gets to chat, play, socialise with some mates.
+Have a conversation with the other mums while your child gets to chat and play with some mates.
 As a mum, you can share your concerns and wisdom with other parents in a supportive environment.
 Then, come Day One, you are as calm as possible.